 The Health and Safety at Work etc Act 1974 states that all employers, regardless of industry, have a duty to protect the “health, safety, and welfare” of their employees and anyone else on the premises, including visitors and members of the public.

-A primary way for employers to abide by the Act is to conduct risk assessments.
-It is recommended that these are carried out at least once a year and when new procedures or equipment are introduced.
-Besides risk assessments, employers must provide easily accessible information about any workplace risks to health and safety, consult employees on health and safety policies, provide adequate training such as a manual handling course, and have a risk-reporting system in place.
+As well as risk assessments, employers must provide easily accessible information about any workplace risks to health and safety, consult employees on health and safety policies, provide adequate training, such as a manual handling course, and have a risk-reporting system in place.

-Safe manual handling weight limits
+What are safe manual handling weight limits?

 For men, the HSE’s suggested manual handling weight limits are: